ippontech/blog-usa/posts/migrating-a-large-postgres-db-from-self-managed-ec2-to-rds.md

 * Availability and Durability
 * Lower Administrative Burden (this one is underrated)

 A more exhaustive list of RDS goodness can be found [here](https://aws.amazon.com/rds/features/).
 I want to zoom in on the "Lower Administrative Burden" benefit.
 It may not be totally clear what this means, unless you have ran a self managed database for some period of time.
-Headaches like, upgrading, creating read replicas, software patching, and blue green deployments, can consume a large chunk of your time when you are running a self managed database.
+Headaches like upgrading, creating read replicas, software patching, and blue green deployments, can consume a large chunk of your time when you are running a self managed database.
 All of these features can be automated and are available right out of the box with Amazon's RDS.

 # Things to Consider When Planning a Migration